visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 The most important piece of the Blueprint output is the actual query result.
 We have taken the image data that comes out of the query and packaged it into a single Blueprint mesh.

-The following is the example from :ref:`Overview of Output`, but with the Blueprint mesh representing the query result fully fleshed out:
+The following is the example from :ref:`Overview of Output`, but with the Blueprint mesh representing the query result fully realized:

 ::